 Opportunities to Learn and Collaborate at Penn Nursing

-Dr. Ruppel is core faculty in the Center for Pediatric Clinical Effectiveness in the Children’s Hospital of Philadelphia (CHOP) Research Institute.
+Dr. Ruppel is core faculty in Clinical Futures, a Research Institute Center of Emphasis.
 She collaborates with interdisciplinary colleagues at CHOP to conduct research related to alarms and monitoring.
 Dr. Ruppel is excited to mentor students interested in research.